vamise/nft-marketplace/ARCHITECTURE.md

 ### Co-Creators

 The SPL Metadata program supports storing up to five co-creators that share potential future profits from sales for the items as defined by `seller_fee_basis_points` .
 Each creator needs to be added as part of the minting process and is required to approve metadata that was used in his name using the `sign_metadata` endpoint.
-Unverified artwork cannot be sold with Metaplex.
+Unverified artwork cannot be sold with NFT marketplace.

 During the first sale, creators share in 100% of the proceeds, while in follow up sales, they share in proceeds as a percentage determined by `seller_fee_basis_points`.
 Whether or not a metadata is considered in second sale or not is determined by the `primary_sale_happened` boolean on the Metadata account.

 ### URI JSON Schema

 The URI resource is compatible with [ERC-1155 JSON Schema](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1155.md#erc-1155-metadata-uri-json-schema) in order to easily port NFTs across different chains using the wormhole bridge.
-You can see how we build this in our reference implementation here: [https://github.com/metaplex-foundation/metaplex/blob/master/js/packages/web/src/actions/nft.tsx#L66](https://github.com/metaplex-foundation/metaplex/blob/master/js/packages/web/src/actions/nft.tsx#L66)
+You can see how we build this in our reference implementation here: [https://github.com/vamise/nft-marketplace/blob/master/js/packages/web/src/actions/nft.tsx#L66](https://github.com/vamise/nft-marketplace/blob/master/js/packages/web/src/actions/nft.tsx#L66)

 ```jsx
 {